ArcherFSharpTesting/Archer.Logger/README.md

 **linesToString**
 - Joins a list of strings into a single string separated by newlines, and trims any trailing whitespace.

-## Archer.Logger Summaries ##
+## Archer.Reporting Summaries ##

-This document describes the summary transformation functions in Archer.Logger.
+This document describes the summary transformation functions in Archer.Reporting.
 These functions are responsible for generating concise, human-readable summaries of test results and execution outcomes.

 ### resultMessageSummaryTransformer ###